mattyoung101/omicron/omicam/README.md

 # Omicam
 Omicam is Team Omicron's custom, high-performance vision and localisation application that runs on a single board computer.

-For the full technical writeup on our vision pipeline, please see our website.
-The "Omicam Design Doc.md" file in the docs folder is a bit outdated and probably won't be updated.
+For the full technical writeup on our vision pipeline, please see [the relevant page on our website](https://teamomicron.github.io/omicam/).

 **Credits:**
 - Matt Young: main C/C++ programmer, Markdown docs, project maintainer